Owners of Montpelier

 Macfarland sold Montpelier to Col. Alfred Vernon Scott (d.
 1860) by deed on March 21, 1855.
 Scott, his wife Rebecca Ballard Nixon, and their children moved to Montpelier from Alabama.
 Again, the tenure of these residents was brief, and by August 1, 1857, the property had been sold to Thomas J. Carson and the Scott family moved to Washington, D.C.

 Thomas J. Carson, a native of Ireland, immigrated to the United States and was a banker in Baltimore at the time he bought Montpelier.
 Following the start of the Civil War, he remained in Baltimore, and Montpelier became the home of his eccentric bachelor brother, Frank Carson.
 Confederate troops intermittently camped at Montpelier during the war, and it was apparently also a popular touring place for other soldiers and for refugees.
 For these reasons, more descriptions of Montpelier exist for the Carson period than for any other time between the Madison and duPont ownerships.

-It is during this time that substantial changes to the house can be noted, including the alteration of the portico.
-The brick wall around the Madison cemetery began to crumble.
+The Carsons lived at Montpelier for over 20 years and during this time, the house fell into disrepair and the brick wall around the Madison cemetery began to crumble.
 This was just the beginning, and the economic hard times of the post-war era saw the value of Montpelier fall from $8,000 in 1857 to $3,500 in 1881, the final year of the Carson ownership.
 Frank Carson died in February of 1881, at age 62, and was buried in the Madison Family Cemetery.
 He is the only non-Madison with a marked grave in the cemetery.

 Louis F. Detrick and William L. Bradley (1881-1900)